triton-inference-server/python_backend/README.md

 $ make triton-python-backend-stub
 ```

-Now, you have access to a Python backend stub with Python 3.6.
+Now, you have access to a Python backend stub with your Python version.
 You can verify
 that using `ldd`:

 ```